 Sentinel Peak Road

-In October 2018, the City of Tucson conducted a road safety assessment - an observational study led by a safety review team.
+In October 2018, the City of Tucson conducted a road safety assessment - an observational study led by a safety review team. the Department of Transportation, Tucson Police Department, Pima Association of Governments, Parks Department, and neighborhood residents.
 The assessment resulted in a series of short-term, mid-term, and long-term engineering recommendations.

 - Sentinel Peak Road Safety Report